AguaClara/UASB/UASBdesignmanual.md

 It is important to note that this equation only gives an approximation of the actual biogas produced, and a fairly inaccurate one at that.
 Methanogensis is a very complicated biochemical process, and there are many other areas to consider that are not included in this equation, such as losses due to leakage, temperature effects, and the varying bacterial composition of the sludge blanket.
 As most considerations are losses, we consider the value given by this equation an **overapproximation** and design accordingly.
 For safety reasons, it is better to overestimate the volume produced rather than underestimate and design a system that will produce flammable gas.
 Despite its problems, this equation still provides a good baseline value of the output biogas to inform the design process.

 #### Design Parameters
-Table 3: Design parameters for biogas production.
+*Table 2: Design parameters for biogas production.*

 |                        Parameters                        |                 Value                 |                                              Basis of Design                                              |
 |:--------------------------------------------------------:|:-------------------------------------:|:---------------------------------------------------------------------------------------------------------:|